palantir/gradle-baseline/README.md

 - `checkBomConflict` - Ensures your versions.props pins don't force the same version that is already recommended by a BOM.
 - `checkNoUnusedPin` - Ensures all versions in your versions.props correspond to an actual gradle dependency.

+Run `./gradlew checkVersionsProps --fix` to solve the problems flagged by the above tasks.

 ### Troubleshooting

 If you declare a force in `versions.props` that you don't depend on, but query in your repo, such as: